-- Be recorded on CPOMS by the end of the same school day. - Be a clear and comprehensive summary. - Detail how the concerns were followed up and resolved/referred on and by whom. - Note the actions taken, decisions reached and the outcome. - Any original written notes/record should be passed hand-to-had to one of the DSLs who will be responsible for scanning them and saving them on the linked CPOMS record.
+- Be recorded on CPOMS by the end of the same school day. - Be a clear and comprehensive summary. - Detail how the concerns were followed up and resolved/referred on and by whom. - Note the actions taken, decisions reached and the outcome. - Any original written notes/record should be passed hand-to-hand to a DSL who will be responsible for scanning them and saving them on the linked CPOMS record.

-It is normal that the record in relation to a specific concern may be multi-parted and demonstrate input from a number of different staff e.g. person disclosed to, DSL managing the disclosure and follow up and other staff with responsibility for the child's welfare.
+It is normal that the record in relation to a specific concern may include multiple records and demonstrate input from a number of different staff e.g. person disclosed to, DSL managing the disclosure and follow up and other staff with responsibility for the child's welfare.

-The school will provide as much information as possible to help Children's Services and in particular, provide a context outside of the home and this will be done in a timely manner.
+The school will provide as much information as possible to help Children's Services and provide a context outside of the home and this will be done in a timely manner.